ftacchini/flexible-core/README.md

 ## Flexible

-Flexible is a library that lets you build applications by connecting Event Sources to Frameworks.
-Event sources emit events, which are basically javascript objects that are then filtered and processed by pipelines.
-Frameworks provide the structure for those pipelines.
+Flexible is a library that helps you build event processing pipelines by connecting Event Sources to Frameworks.
+Event Sources provide events as javascript objects and flexible routes them through middleware structured according to the Frameworks of your choice.

 ## Getting started

-To install using flexible you need to install flexible's core package, one or more event sources and one or more frameworks.
+To start using flexible you need to install flexible's core package, one or more event sources and one or more frameworks.

 ````
 npm install flexible-core